-Identity: The Andrew Nemr Story is a documentary short film that takes this question head on.
-Following the unique journey of Andrew Nemr – the son of Lebanese Christian immigrants, born in Canada, and grafted into the African American tradition of tap dance – the film unpacks the complexities of identity formation in a personal and engaging way.
+Identity: The Andrew Nemr Story is a dynamic documentary short film that journeys with international tap dance artist Andrew Nemr.
+Following the his unique journey – the son of Lebanese Christian immigrants, born in Canada, and grafted into the African American tradition of tap dance – the film unpacks the complexities of identity formation in a personal and engaging way.

 Runtime: 24 minutes